Zdeněk Miler: Early years

 Miler was born in Kladno just west of Prague, the capital of what was then Czechoslovakia.
 He became an animator partly because of the Nazi occupation of Czechoslovakia.
 He took part in the demonstrations held consequent to the death of Jan Opletal, which led to the closing of universities and colleges.
 He escaped being sent to a concentration camp and instead wound up working as an animator.

 Miler enjoyed painting as a child.
 His hobby developed when he joined the national graphic school in Prague in 1942.
 He later studied at the College of Arts and Crafts (Uměleckoprůmyslová škola Praha).
 In 1948, he began work at the cartoon studio Baťa in Zlín.
 There, he learned the important practical skills relating to film production, specializing in animated films.
 After the Second World War, he started work at the cartoon company Bratři v triku and worked first as draughtsman, then author and director.
 He later became the head of the company.

 In 2001, Miler announced that he would no longer be making more films, citing health reasons.

 Death

-Having retired in 2001, Zdeněk Miler lived at a nursing home in Prague.
-He was later diagnosed with a form of demyelinating disease, which was strongly suspected to be either Guillain–Barré syndrome or multiple sclerosis.
-He eventually contracted bronchopneumonia, making his condition even worse than before.

-On 30 November 2011, Miler died at a nursing home from cardiac arrest secondary to bronchopneumonia, less than three months before his 91st birthday.
-Miler was cremated on the day after his death, and he is interred at the Slavín tomb in Prague's Vyšehrad Cemetery.
+On 30 November 2011, Miler died at a nursing home, aged 90.
+Miler was cremated on the day after his death, and he is interred in Prague's Vyšehrad Cemetery, near the Slavín tomb.